sebastianstarke/AI4Animation/README.md

 Copyright Information
 ------------
 This code implementation is only for research or education purposes, and not available for commercial use.
+For scientific use, please reference this repository together with the PFNN paper below.

 Description
 ------------